 - There are comprehensive solutions from the AAMC/Khan Academy.
 They include online content (although no textbooks), practice passages, and practice tests.
 The major benefit with this option is you must only pay for the access to the AAMC materials (practice passages and practice tests) while the content is free on Khan Academy.
 The limitation is that the Khan Academy videos are sometimes repurposed academic content that can miss the level of the MCAT when it comes to depth.
 This also means you currently only get 3 practice tests that provide an estimated score.

 - There are piecemeal solutions, many of which are found on SDN, that tell you which parts of which programs to purchase to create your own personalized prep program.
 The advantage of these is that you are usually being advised to obtain materials only, and those can be bought at the fraction of the cost of whole packages — although a bit of hunting through Amazon, eBay, Half-Price Books, etc. is required.
 However, if you use this approach, you still need to purchase access to practice tests, as this must be a primary component of your MCAT prep.
 In addition, if you are using disparate prep materials, they will not be designed to work together as a unit to prep you for the MCAT.

 At the end of the day, this decision lies with you.
 It is usually a matter of available prep time and available funds to pay for materials.
-Whatever path you take, we would encourage you to discuss your options with family and friends, and an MCAT prep professional, to make sure you are making the best decision for your needs!
+Whatever path you take, we would encourage you to discuss your options with family and friends, or an online MCAT tutor, to make sure you are making the best decision for your needs!